Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 - Cut the prep time down by making a large batch of dry ingredients at night and storing them in an airtight container.
 Then in the morning, all you have to do is measure out the pre-mixed dry ingredients with the wet ingredients and bake.

-- Pro tip for any muffin recipe is to make sure you use the right type of eggs.
+- Pro tip for any gluten-free muffin recipe is to make sure you use the right egg size.
 This recipe (and most recipes) call for large eggs.
 Make sure they are room temperature when you start!
 You also want your butter to be room temperature, to make it easier to mix the batter.

 - I use cup-for-cup gluten free all-purpose flour for this pumpkin muffin recipe.
 Every gluten-free flour blend is a little bit different.
-Some have ingredients like oat flour, xanthan gum, or almond flour.
-I’m partial for Bob’s Red Mill cup-for-cup gf flour, because I like how the texture of the recipes I make turn out every time.
+Some have ingredients like (gluten free) oat flour, xanthan gum, or almond flour.
+Use your favorite blend for this recipe, but results may vary!

 Gluten Free Pumpkin Muffins